 As we continue down we should see the hips and knees in full extension with the bar over the midfoot.

-When looking at the foot either from behind or in front, we should see the heels just slightly wider than shoulder width apart and roughly a 15-30 degree toe out position.
-Many of the lifters that use this technique are competing therefore, it is common for most to use a wider stance and increased toe out position, as mechanically these levers will allow the athlete to move more weight.
+When looking at the foot either from behind or in front, we should see the heels just slightly wider than shoulder-width apart and roughly a 15-30 degree toe-out position.
+Many of the lifters that use this technique are competing therefore, it is common for most to use a wider stance and increased toe-out position, as mechanically these levers will allow the athlete to move more weight.

 Descent of the Low Bar Back Squat

-After assuming you are in a good starting position, you should begin the descent by unlocking your hips and pushing them backwards allowing the knees to remain in line with the middle toe of the foot while having the bar continue in a straight down position over the midfoot.
+After assuming you are in a good starting position, you should begin the descent by unlocking your hips and pushing them backward allowing the knees to remain in line with the middle toe of the foot while having the bar continue in a straight down position over the midfoot.
 This allows the knee joint to be the axis of rotation, where little to no movement should occur here in an anterior or posterior direction and allow movement to occur only around that joint.

 As the hips sit back the glutes, adductor magnus, and quads all eccentric load to help you absorb energy as well as protect their respective joints.

 As the hips come back, we should see the spine angled forward via a bend in the hips.
-This is completely fine and will not cause any excess stress as the entire spine should remain in a neutral position through the entirety of the lift.
+This is completely fine and will not cause any excess stress as the entire spine should remain in a neutral position throughout the entirety of the lift.

 When in the bottom of the hole, we want to make sure we still have a tripod stance throughout the foot where there is equal pressure over the heel, great toe, and pinkie toe creating optimal foot stability.